Glass disease

 Glass disease, also referred to as sick glass or glass illness, is a degradation process of glass that can result in weeping, crizzling, spalling, cracking and fragmentation.

 Glass disease is caused by an inherent instability in the chemical composition of the original glass formula.

-Properties of a particular glass will vary with the type and proportions of silica, alkali and alkaline earth in its composition.
+Properties of a particular glass will vary with the type and proportions of silica, alkalis and alkaline earths in its composition.

 Once damage has occurred it is irreversible, but decay processes can be slowed by climate control to regulate surrounding temperature, humidity, and air flow.

 Chemical composition and decay

 Glass disease is caused by an inherent fault in the chemical composition of the original glass formula.

-Glass contains three types of components: network formers establish basic structure, network stabilizers make glass strong and water resistant, and flux lowers the melting point at which the glass can be formed.
+Glass contains three types of components: network formers establish basic structure, network stabilizers make glass strong and water resistant, and network modifiers, also known as flux, lower the melting point at which the glass can be formed.

 Common formulations of glass may include silica (SiO_{2}) as a former, alkali oxides such as soda (Na_{2}O) or potash (K_{2}O) for flux, and alkaline earth oxides such as lime (CaO) for stabilizing.

-Structurally, glass is composed of a network of SiO_{4}-tetrahedrons.
+Structurally, silicate glasses are composed of a network of SiO_{4}-tetrahedrons.
 In addition to the network former silicon which establishes its principal structure, glass contains network modifying agents such as the alkali ions Na^{+} and K^{+} and the alkali earth ions Ca^{2+} and Mg^{2+}.
 Glass does not have a defined stoichiometry, rather the network is flexible.
 It can incorporate other ions, depending upon factors such as the main composition and firing conditions of the glass.
-This causes almost all glass to be chemically unstable to some extent.
+This causes almost all glass to be chemically unstable to some extent, but maintain their physical and chemical properties over usable timescales due to a phenomenon known as metastability.

 Electron charge differences of ions within the structure form the basis of its bonding.
 Both viscosity and transition temperature are related to the availability of oxygen bonds in the glass's composition.
 Modifying agents tend to lower the melting point of the silica.
 Higher contents of SiO_{2} increase acidity of the glass.
 Higher contents of CaO, Na_{2}O, and K_{2}O increase basicity.